-Jennifer Jensen is deputy provost for academic affairs and professor of political science at Lehigh University.
+Jennifer Jensen is professor of political science at Lehigh University.
 Before joining Lehigh in 2013, she served on the faculty at Bucknell University, the University at Albany (SUNY), and Binghamton University (SUNY).
 She also served as a staff member in the U.S. House of Representatives and as an energy lobbyist in Washington, D.C.
 Professor Jensen earned a B.A. from the University of Michigan, and an M.A. and Ph.D. from the University of North Carolina.

 Much of Professor Jensen’s work examines the relationships between subnational governments and the federal government.
 She is particularly interested in how public officials represent their governments’ interests before the federal government.
 Her recent book, The Governors’ Lobbyists: Federal-State Relations Offices and Governors Associations in Washington (University of Michigan Press, 2016), examines governors’ lobbying offices and associations from their establishment to the present day.